-The Fund invested 57% of its assets in sustainable investments.
+The Fund invested 56% of its assets in sustainable investments.
 This percentage represents the average of the last four months of the reference period, based on month-end data.
-Within this, 20% was invested in sustainable investments with an environmental objective and 36% was invested in sustainable investments with a social objective.
-The percentage of sustainable investments with an environmental objective and the percentage of sustainable investments with a social objective do not sum to the percentage of sustainable investments, due to rounding.
+Within this, 24% was invested in sustainable investments with an environmental objective and 32% was invested in sustainable investments with a social objective.
 In respect of the proportion of the Fund's portfolio that was invested in sustainable investments, each sustainable investment demonstrated a net positive effect across a range of environmental or social objectives, as scored by Schroders' proprietary tool.
 A sustainable investment is classified as having an environmental or social objective depending on whether the relevant issuer has a higher score in Schroders' proprietary tool relative to its applicable peer group for its environmental indicators or its social indicators.
 In each case, indicators are comprised of both "costs" and "benefits".

-#2 Other includes cash, which was treated as neutral for sustainability purposes.
+#2 Other includes cash, which was treated as neutral for sustainability purposes. #2 also includes investments that were not scored by Schroders' proprietary sustainability tool and so did not contribute towards the Fund's sustainability score.